 Businesses should do their bookkeeping and accounting frequently.
 It’s important to set regular bookkeeping and accounting cadences.
-Otherwise, long gaps of inactivity can create problems, such as inaccurate profit and loss totals, underestimated operating expenses, and unexpected tax bills.
+Otherwise, long gaps of inactivity can create problems, such as poor profit and loss management and inaccurate totals, underestimated operating expenses, and unexpected tax bills.
 Activities to prioritize include:

 Look at shortening your bookkeeping and accounting cadences even further, as your business grows and becomes more stable.
 Accounting automation software, such as Ramp, allows startups and small businesses to adopt a near real-time approach to managing their books.
 By keeping your financials as current as possible, you can make decisions about billing, spending, and saving based on accurate data.

 Get into an early habit of tracking all income and expenditure too.
 This includes sales, tax, cash, invoices, bills, movements in and out of your bank accounts, and other transactions, such as fees and interest payments.

 This can be done manually.
 But most business owners find that method to be burdensome, time-consuming, and rife with costly human errors.
-Accounting automation software, like Ramp, can be used to automate these manual tasks in a quick, accurate, and efficient way.
+Accounting automation software can be used to automate these manual tasks in a quick, accurate, and efficient way.

 If you’re already using accounting software like NetSuite, Xero, QuickBooks, or Sage, then you have a head start in maintaining clean, accurate books.
 With a clear financial picture, you can start to run and review useful reports.

 For example, your balance sheet can help you understand your current assets, liabilities, and equity.
 Your income statement shows your business's revenue and expenses over a period of time.
 While your cashflow statement helps you understand the inflow and outflow of cash for your business.
 You should be reviewing this trio of reports regularly.

 Ramp is America's fastest-growing corporate card and free software that scales as you grow.
 Our accounting automation software helps startups and small businesses solve many shared problems for new and small firms that want to set up strong accounting processes as soon as possible.
-For example, with Ramp, your startups and small business:
+For example, with Ramp, your startups and small business can: